QCDR for MIPS FAQs

 Need Help Selecting Measures?

-The MIPS Measure Calculator is a tool for NRDR QCDR participants who may need assistance determining which measures and improvement activities are needed for the 2017 MIPS reporting year.
+The CMS Quality Payment Program MIPS Measure Calculator is a tool for MIPS participants who may need assistance determining which measures are needed for the 2018 MIPS reporting year.

 If you or a facility at which you practice are currently submitting data to NRDR, monitor your data submission and select any additional registries from which you may want to report measures for MIPS.
 The regularly scheduled registry reports will provide performance scores for measures used in the QCDR for MIPS.

-Data for MIPS Quality measures and Improvement Activities are submitted via the MIPS Portal.
+Data for MIPS Quality measures, Improvement Activities and Advancing Care Information measures are submitted via the MIPS Portal.
 For detailed instructions and templates refer to our articles on MIPS reporting.
-The ability to report Advancing Care Information measures will be available in the portal in the near future.

 Data submission for NRDR non-MIPS Quality measures is done through the relevant registry process; e.g., DIR, GRID, NMD, etc. For more details see our data submission articles for each applicable registry.